ChrisAntaki/rain/rain/README.md

 ```

 ## Notes about easy mode vs. hard mode
 It's much faster to train the AI in hard mode, where the AI gets instant, accurate feedback.
 From the first move, a single mistake means a loss.
 In easy mode, it's easier for bad behavior to be accidentally reinforced.
-Easy mode is more fun to watch though, since it's something the average gamer could do well at.